GILES F. FILLEY–A BRIEF BIOGRAPHY

 Giles Filley continued to contribute to the war effort and pro-Union causes.
 In a note written to the Missouri Historical Society accompanying a donation in 1898, he described his gift:

-The tube remains in the collection of the Society and is currently on display in the History Museum’s special exhibit on “The Civil War in Missouri” through March 2013.
+The tube remains in the collection of the Society and was last on display in the History Museum’s special exhibit on “The Civil War in Missouri” until March 2013.
 The tube is 42.5″ long, with a bore of 2.125″.

 [No other mention of these pieces has turned up so far in my research.
 The Official Records of The War of the Rebellion report an engagement at Bloomfield, Missouri, on January 27, 1863, in which Col. James Lindsay “of the 68th Regiment Enrolled Missouri Militia, with about 250 men and two small pieces of artillery, provided at private expense, dashed into the town…, capturing a large number of the enemy…breaking up the troublesome band of guerrillas which have for a long time infested that neighborhood.”
 It seemed possible that these pieces might have been Filleys.
 However, a search of the Ordnance Records of the Enrolled Missouri Militia shows that the 68th drew “round balls” and “mortar powder”.
 This is inconsistent with Filley’s report that his guns fired lead conical shot, which other evidence indicates were issued in unitary rounds (shot and powder bag attached).
 Mortar powder was issued in kegs.
 Lindsay’s guns have since been identified as Woodruff guns, the same Woodruff guns that ultimately ended up at Fort Davidson during the 1864 Battle of Pilot Knob, Missouri.
 Coincidentally, the Woodruff guns while at Fort Davidson were issued the same conical lead rounds made for the Filley guns, since they shared the same 2 1/8-inch bore.
 Filley said his guns were used against guerrillas, which was the role of the Enrolled Missouri Militia.
 However, the Ordnance Records show that every other EMM unit which drew artillery supplies also had 6-pounder guns in their inventory.
 Further research is required to determine exactly where Filley’s guns were employed.]